learning2hash/learning2hash.github.io/contributing.markdown

 ---
 ### Adding a publication

 Contributions of new or missing publications are very welcome.
-Alternative categorization/taxonomies can also be added to the website.
-To contribute, fill in the form below:
+To contribute, simply fill in the form below and your paper will appear to thousands of researchers in the field:

 <form action="https://formkeep.com/f/f653e6347d44" accept-charset="UTF-8" enctype="multipart/form-data"  method="POST">
   <input type="Title" name="email" placeholder="Paper Title"><br>